Meuleuh/Free-to-use-3D-Model-gallery/README.md

 It is still possible that I will import other pictures without blender files because they will be part of works *like as a request from a company* but there will be enough point of view so that you can make the model by yourself!

 If you see a blender file without picture, it means that the picture is still being rendered *thanks to the sheep it community, they will be avaible faster*

+You can also simply request some colors variation on some pictures I post here.
+I won't deny a lot of request, but especially not those *exception made if you ask that from a 3D model I lost the blender file linked to it or some commercial ones where I usually never gives the Blender file but only pictures from different point of view*!